bauer-nik/divvy-dynamic-communities/README.md

 # divvy-dynamic-communities
-course project that transformed divvy data into netowrk graphs, created global communities, and then dynamic communities across each year.
+course project that transformed divvy data into network graphs, created global communities, and then dynamic communities across each year.